-The Company's independent auditors for fiscal 2022, KPMG LLP, have audited the consolidated financial statements of Kinross for the two years ended December 31, 2022.
+The Company's independent auditors for fiscal 2023, KPMG LLP, have audited the consolidated financial statements of Kinross for the two years ended December 31, 2023.
 In connection with their audit, KPMG LLP has confirmed that they are independent within the meaning of the relevant rules and related interpretations prescribed by the relevant professional bodies in Canada and any applicable legislation or regulations and under all relevant US professional and regulatory standards.

-Mr. John Sims is the qualified person who supervised the preparation of the property descriptions contained herein and the Company's mineral reserve and mineral resource estimates as at December 31, 2022.
-Mr. Sims was an officer of Kinross until December 31, 2020.
-Mr. Sims remains the Company's qualified person as an external consultant.
+Mr. Nicos Pfeiffer is the qualified person who supervised the preparation of the property descriptions contained herein and the Company's mineral reserve and mineral resource estimates as at December 31, 2023.
+Mr. Pfeiffer is an officer of the Company.